engellab/trainRNNbrain/README.md

 The class contains three methods:

-- *get_fixed_points(Input_vector, mode\*\*kwargs)* -- calculates stable and unstable fixed points of the RNN's dynamics for a given input.
+- *get_fixed_points(Input_vector, mode, \*\*kwargs)* -- calculates stable and unstable fixed points of the RNN's dynamics for a given input.
 It searches for exact fixed points if *mode = 'exact'* option, using *scipy.fsolve* methods applied to the right-hand side of the dynamics equations.
 Alternatively, if *mode = 'approx'* it searches for 'slow points' -- points where RHS of dynamics is approximately zero.
 In the latter case, the cut-off threshold for a point is controlled by the parameter *'fun_tol'*.
+- *plot_fixed_points(projection, P)* -- assumes that the fixed points has been calculated with `get_fixed_points` method for maximum three input vectors,
-- *plot_fixed_points(Input_vector, projection, \*\*kwargs)* -- internally evokes get_fixed_points function if there is no data yet, assembles the fixed points into an array, performs the PCA on them and projects the points on either first 2 (projection='2D') or first 3 (projection='3D') PCs, returning the figure with the projected fixed points.
+If th projection matrix `P' is not specified, assembles the fixed points into an array, performs the PCA on them and projects the points on either first 2 (projection='2D') or first 3 (projection='3D') PCs, returning the figure with the projected fixed points.
 - *compute_point_analytics(point, Input_vector, \*\*kwargs)* -- at a given point in the state-space, and given input to the RNN, calculate statistics of the point: value of the |RHS|^2, Jacobian, eigenvalues, and the principle left and right eigenvectors.